EU 'zero tolerance' following VW scandal seen hard to deliver

 More recently, EU officials, speaking on condition of anonymity, said Germany had been lobbying for flexibility to soften a proposed new law to supplement laboratory testing with driving new cars on real roads.

-In Europe, new models are authorised by type approvers before release and are not tested against EU standards after they are on the road.
+In Europe, new models are authorized by type approvers before release and are not tested against EU standards after they are on the road.

 The new law seeks to tackle the gap between levels of nitrogen oxides, particularly associated with diesel cars, recorded in tests and in the real world.